webpack/webpack.js.org/content/configuration/resolve.md

     packageMains: ["webpackLoader", "webLoader", "loader", "main"] }
 ```

 T> Note that you can use alias here and other features familiar from resolve.
 For example `{ txt: 'raw-loader' }` would shim `txt!templates/demo.txt` to use `raw-loader`.

 ### `resolveLoader.moduleTemplates`

 `array`

-That's a `resolveLoader` only property.
-It describes alternatives for the module name that are tried.
+That's a `resolveLoader` only property.It describes alternatives for the module name that are tried.

 Default: `["*-webpack-loader", "*-web-loader", "*-loader", "*"]`